Ball-point pen display

-Cut out MDF parts using the acrylic cutting grid table.
-Then cut and engrave the acrylic on the acrylic cutting grid table or the acrylic slat cutting table.
+Cut all MDF parts out using the acrylic cutting grid table.
+Next, cut and engrave the acrylic on the acrylic cutting grid table or the acrylic slat cutting table.
 This is to avoid back reflections on the material.
 Finally, cut out each letter from TroLase Lights.

 |TroLase Lights||red||Cut CO2||17||2|

-- We used the standard laser parameters from JobControl® optimized for speed
+- We used the standard laser parameters from JobControl® for optimised speed.

-- The material parameters of JobControl® can be downloaded from www.troteclaser.com
+- The material parameters for JobControl® can be downloaded from www.troteclaser.com

 Step 3: Post-processing

-After you have finished laser processing the materials, clean all parts using a damp cloth.
-Glue the two MDF parts together and add the acrylic piece on top.
-Make sure that all pieces are positioned precisely on top of each other.
-Use an angle stop if necessary to make sure the parts do not shift.
-Next, glue the letters made of TroLase Lights on the acrylic.
-Finally, insert the stands into the slots at the back of the display.
+Clean each part with a damp cloth.
+Glue the two MDF parts together and attach the acrylic piece on top.
+Ensure that all pieces are positioned exactly above one another.
+If necessary, use an angle stop to ensure the parts don’t shift while you work.
+Next, glue the TroLase Lights letters to the acrylic.
+Finally, insert the stands into the appropriate slots behind the display.